 The Self-Assessment Report states that this commitment's level of completion is substantial.

 This is validated by the interviews that have been conducted.
-COA has undertaken numerous capacity-building activities on CPA.
+COA has undertaken numerous capacitybuilding activities on CPA.
 Ten CPA activities and six capacity building activities were conducted for civil society and the private sector as of August 2016.
-The capacity-building activities involved orientation on the basics of the CPA: rationale, process and tools as well as initial planning of activities.
-Currently, 15 CPA reports on Water Sanitation and Hygiene, and Farm-to-Market Road projects are in the finalization stage.
-Two CPA reports (one on Tourism Roads Infrastructure Project (TRIP) and another one on Palawan Farm-to-Market Roads) have been completed and are awaiting clearance for online publication.
+The capacity-building activities involved orientation on the basics of the CPA: rationale, process and tools as well as initial planning of activities10.
+Currently, 15 CPA reports on Water Sanitation and Hygiene, and Farmto-Market Road projects are in the finalization stage.
+Two CPA reports (one on Tourism Roads Infrastructure Project (TRIP) and another one on Palawan Farmto-Market Roads) have been completed and are awaiting clearance for online publication.
 Meanwhile, 29 CSOs have been trained and deployed as citizen auditors from June 2015 to August 2016.
+On efforts towards sustainability and scaling up, aside from the establishment of the COA Project Management Team that was accounted for in earlier IRM reports, the inclusion of the COA in the regular budget in the General Appropriations Act is a step towards sustainability.
+COA has also started scaling up COA by covering more government offices in piloting an audit focus (e.g. CPA of solid waste management covering all the cities and municipality of Metro Manila).11

 However, as stated above, there is room for improvement in making the deliverables specific given the many similar activities being undertaken by COA and ANSA-EAP.
 The policy being referred to in the third action plan under this commitment is also unclear - if this is on top of the already-existing policies.
-What is emerging as a plan is to legislate the institutionalization of the CPA, which would be a significant step in institutionalizing and scaling up citizen participation in public audit.
+What is emerging as a plan is to legislate the institutionalization of the CPA12, which would be a significant step in institutionalizing and scaling up citizen participation in public audit.

 The CPA has so far demonstrated how citizens can contribute to effective public audit ensuring projects and services are implemented/delivered according to standards.
 As stated earlier, it has become a force multiplier for COA.
-Generally, according to a representative of ANSA-EAP, the government agencies concerned respond to findings and recommendations.
-More groups are signing up to CPA and audit institutions in other countries are replicating it.
+Generally, according to a representative of ANSA-EAP13, the government agencies concerned respond to findings and recommendations.
+More groups are signing up to CPA14 and audit institutions in other countries are replicating it.
 Whether CPA is able to make an impact on the overall efficiency and integrity of public service in the Philippines remains a question.

 If this is to be included in the next action plan, there should be progression on the deliverables.
 It must clearly build on what has already been achieved and address continuing challenges.
+If new CPA activities and trainings will be conducted, it is recommended that it is specified what issues/sector do these cover and why.
 The challenge of sustaining intermediary CSO work must be grappled with.
 Is it able to hold power to account?
-Indicators for expansion/scale must be clear.
+Indicators for expansion/scale/effectiveness must be clear.

-COA and ANSA-EAP both recommend the continuation of the commitment, with the recommendation of clarifying how the OGP platform can contribute more concretely to CPA and the broader open government change agenda.
+COA and ANSA-EAP both recommend the continuation of the commitment, with the recommendation of clarifying how the OGP platform can contribute more concretely to CPA and the broader open government change agenda15.

-The 1987 Philippine Constitution
+1 The 1987 Philippine Constitution

-Citizen Participatory Audit in the Philippines.
-Available at: http://iniciativatpa.org/2012/wp-content/uploads/2014/10/CPA-case-study.pdf 3 lbid.
+$^{^2}$ Citizen Participatory Audit in the Philippines.
+Available at: http://iniciativatpa.org/2012/wp-content/uploads/2014/10/CPA-case-study.pdf